University of the Sunshine Coast: Student accommodation

 Three student accommodation complexes are next to the campus in Chancellor Park.
 Varsity Apartments, UniCentral and The Village are privately owned and operated.
 All are within walking distance of the campus, linked by pedestrian pathways.

 Each accommodation complex has furnished apartments, some with Internet connection.
 The general layout in an apartment is a shared kitchen and living room, with four single bedrooms, each with its own bathroom and toilet.
 The complexes are gated and have barbecues, pools and outdoor sports courts (such as tennis/basketball and volleyball).
 Many of these units are shared units, however each student has his/her own bedroom and bathroom, only sharing the main living spaces.
 Many complexes also mix the residents between local and international students for a well engaged cross cultural experience.

-Public transport
+Transportation

-University of the Sunshine Coast is serviced by TransLink bus routes, operated by Sunbus.
-Services depart to Caloundra, Nambour, Maroochydore and Kawana, with connecting services to Noosa at Maroochydore's Sunshine Plaza interchange, and connecting to rail services at Landsborough Station.
+University of the Sunshine Coast is serviced by Translink bus routes, operated by Kinetic Sunshine Coast.
+Services depart to Caloundra, Nambour, Maroochydore and Kawana, with connecting services to Noosa at Maroochydore's Sunshine Plaza interchange, and connecting to rail services at Landsborough station.
 Services enter and depart from the new bus station via the Green Link.